JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 > }, [dispatch, personFetch]);
 > ```

+## Fetches are global

+An important thing to note is that ReSift fetches are _global_ meaning that if a fetch has been completed and used in one component, it will be ready for any another component.

+This is a key concept of ReSift fetches because global fetches also means global cache/state.
+Global state allows the lifecycles of a fetch to be split up across many different components.

+For example, one component can be responsible for reacting to some event to pre-fetch (i.e. dispatch a request for) data for another component.
+These components can live anywhere in the component tree because the state of the fetches are hoisted above the component tree (i.e. they're global).

 ## Summary: The lifecycle of a fetch

 1. `defineFetch` returns a **fetch factory** (e.g. `makePersonFetch`)